Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 1 Configure Web add db server.md

 sudo pvcreate /dev/xvdh1
 ```

-8, Verify that your Physical volume has been created successfully by running sudo pvs
+8, Verify that  Physical volume has been created successfully by running sudo pvs

 9, Use vgcreate utility to add all 3 PVs to a volume group (VG).
 Name the VG webdata-vg
 ```
 sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1
 ```

-10, Verify that your VG has been created successfully by running
+10, Verify that  VG has been created successfully by running
 ```
 sudo vgs
 ```